alex-ju/gov-web-performance/README.md

-# Governments website performance dashboard
+# Governments web performance dashboard

 A web application built with Next.js and Carbon Design System to analyze and visualize the performance and accessibility metrics of government websites using Google Lighthouse reports.